HSBNE/hsbne.github.com/admin/causes.md

 Causes must contribute back to the hackerspace as defined by the executive.
-Failure to meet these obligations in a calendar month will result in no funds being allocated for that month.
+Failure to meet these obligations in a calendar month will result in no funds being allocated for that month and shutdown of the area.
 The current rules for contribution are:

 1. One **unique** class run per 10 cause members per month.
    * ie: 10 members = 1 class, 11 members = 2 classes.